-Tickets are only available in fixed groups, where 1, 2, 3 or 4 tickets are seated together and each group is distanced from the other groups in the auditorium in line with government guidance.
+Tickets are only available in fixed groups, where 1, 2, 3 or 4 tickets are seated together and each group is distanced from the other groups in the auditorium or on the lawn in line with government guidance.
 All tickets within a particular group must be purchased by one booker.
 Each group must only consist of one household or support bubble.

-To allow for this social distancing, seating capacity has been dramatically reduced to 390 seats (down from 1,256).
-Single seats are therefore limited.
-To quickly locate single seats, please refer to the list on each of the event pages.
+All tickets on the lawn are for individual spaces of 1.2 square metres.
 In the auditorium, every other row is not for sale.
-Each group of seats is separated from any other group of seats by at least 1 metre on all sides, with additional mitigations in place such that the entire auditorium is outside, audiences are not sat face-to-face, temperature screening will take place for everyone on arrival, and face coverings are mandatory throughout the venue.
+Each group of seats is separated from any other group of seats by at least 1 metre on all sides (usual seating capacity has been reduced by over two thirds), with additional mitigations in place such that the entire auditorium and lawn are outside, audiences are not sat face-to-face, temperature screening will take place for everyone on arrival, and face coverings are mandatory throughout the venue.
 Performers are also distanced from audience members and themselves in line with government guidance, with rows A and B not for sale.

 Ticket prices for each event can be found here